-I am the president and executive director of the nonprofit Center for Railroad Photography & Art (www.railphoto-art.org) and the editor of its journal, Railroad Heritage.
+I am the president and executive director of the nonprofit Center for Railroad Photography & Art and the editor of its journal, Railroad Heritage.
 I am also a freelance writer and photographer concerned primarily with railroads and other transportation networks, and how they interact with the lands they traverse.
-If those sound like unique interests and vocations, they are.
-Read on to learn more about them, or jump straight to my CV.
+Read on to learn more about these interests, or jump straight to my CV.

 The railroad bisects St. Albans, West Virginia, the town where I grew up.
 It does more than just bisect it though—when I was a kid, the railroad was the single most prominent feature of St. Albans.
 It was a boulevard of steel, six tracks wide all the way through town, arrow-straight to the horizon in both directions and elevated a full story above street level.
 You looked up to see the tracks, way up to see the ominous black coal hoppers towering above you, and up toward the heavens themselves to see the great black arms of the cantilevered signal bridges with all their lights glowing red, yellow, and green through day and night.
 The railroad was a presence here, inescapable, indelible.